-If your wheelchair exceeds the above dimensions, please contact our Passenger Assist team on 0345 603 4852 option 4 who will be able to offer advice.
+If your wheelchair exceeds the above dimensions, please contact our Passenger Assist team on 0345 603 4852 (07:00 - 22:00, Mon - Sun), who will be able to offer advice.

 If you ring to book assistance or use our online assistance form for your journey, and you are travelling with a family member or companion, you can request a companion seat.